-over land, layers detected at 80-km-horizontal resolution, and/or layers from which clouds detected at single-shot resolution have been cleared.
-For those column types, extracting useful information from the IIR measurements for the cloud and aerosol discrimination is very challenging, so they are not studied here.
+have been cleared.
+Unfortunately, IIR will not provide any help for those column types and they are not studied here.
 Columns containing a monolayer with a special CAD score value are not shown in this figure.
 Note that monolayer columns with CAD score of 106 are more common during daytime that nighttime and represent between 0.01 % and 0.05 % of the total occurrences.